sanketjaswal/TicTacToe/README.md

 ## Usage

+- Enter 2 player names participatnig in the game.
 - Players take turns clicking on the grid to place their mark (X or O).
 - The game automatically detects a win or a draw.
 - Click the "Restart" button to start a new game.